onix-sec/onix-vm/README.md

 nix run .
 ```

+Note: to stop the VM run `poweroff` in it.

 Note: the VM disk will be created in the current directory as `onix.qcow2`.

 VM defaults can be configured in `modules/microvm.nix` and are: